norlove/BigQuery-Continuous-Queries-Fish-Tank-IOT-Demo/README.md

 ## Configure ServiceNow (if applicable)

-1. **TO DO: INCLUDE STEPS TO CONFIGURE SERVICENOW ENDPOINT HERE**
+1. To allocate a free ServiceNow environment, please follow the detailed instructions in the attached Insights to Action - ServiceNow Demo Instructions PDF file.
+From a high level, the steps include:
+   1a.
+Requesting a Personal Developer Instance (PDI) from ServiceNow 1b.
+Installing plugins
+   1c.
+Setting up foundational data with a user account 1d.
+Creating a REST API triggered flow
+   1e.
+Configuring an advanced work assignment
+   1f.
+Perform basic testing of your solution

-2. Once your ServiceNow connection is configured and you have the endpoint configured, create a new Pub/Sub subcription named "cymbal_pets_to_servicenow" under the Pub/Sub topic cymbal_pets_ServiceNow_writer.
+3. Once your ServiceNow connection is configured and you have the endpoint configured, create a new Pub/Sub subcription named "cymbal_pets_to_servicenow" under the Pub/Sub topic cymbal_pets_ServiceNow_writer.
 This Pub/Sub subscription will push messages from the continuous query into the ServiceNow workflow.
 Be sure to set up the Pub/Sub scription as a Push method with the endpoint URL you created above (For Googler's please reference the instructions [HERE](https://docs.google.com/document/d/1Z6ZUwhSOPSsmPLsvEUZZCG9ZBux-U3kfKQRxTNsmBYE/edit?usp=sharing&resourcekey=0-t1GPrH6S_UGPqkw2DZu5iA)).
 Also be sure to check the "Enable payload unwrapping" and "Write metadata fields".

     ![B9JUuv7YZ2ATCVL](https://github.com/user-attachments/assets/a607e475-eb5a-45ef-a2b2-0817d401022e)

-3. Test the Pub/Sub to ServiceNow subscription by clicking on the cymbal_pets_ServiceNow_writer Pub/Sub topic, go to the Messages tab, and click publish message.
+4. Test the Pub/Sub to ServiceNow subscription by clicking on the cymbal_pets_ServiceNow_writer Pub/Sub topic, go to the Messages tab, and click publish message.
 Provide this input in the message body:

     ```
     {